A mindful act of rebellion that turns people into communities

 - George Washington University & The Textile Museum

-- Countless community donors sharing fabric, yarn, and other mending supplies
+- Countless community contributions of fabric, yarn, and other mending supplies